shakes76/PatternFlow/recognition/s44349682 2-GCN/README.md

 Multilayer GCN classification of Facebook Large Page-Page Network dataset

 ## Problem Description
-The Facebook Large Page-Page Network dataset is a connected undirected graph of linked Facebook pages, [link](https://graphmining.ai/datasets/ptg/facebook.npz).
+The Facebook Large Page-Page Network dataset is a connected, undirected, unweighted graph of linked Facebook pages, [link](https://graphmining.ai/datasets/ptg/facebook.npz).

 Each page is provided with a set of features representing extracted information from the page's description.